Home Remedies and Natural Cures

 • May provide help in curing liver disorders

-Precaution
+Spirulina Precaution

 Spirulina side effects are not common, but they do exist.
 Specific precautions concerning the potential danger of spirulina include:

-• Spirulina can become contaminated with toxic substances, as well as absorb any heavy metals that may be present in its surrounding waters.
+• It can become contaminated with toxic substances, as well as absorb any heavy metals that may be present in its surrounding waters.
 Therefore, consumers are advised to only purchase this algae from a most trusted source.

 • Individuals afflicted with phenylketonuria (also known as PKU) should not take spirulina, as this condition renders them unable to metabolize the phenylalanine amino acid, which is one that is quite prevalent in spirulina.